rshtml/rshtml/README.md

 use rshtml::RsHtml;

 #[derive(RsHtml)]
-//#[rshtml(path = "about.rs.html")] // Template can change from rshtml path param
-struct HomePage { // Looks for home.rs.html
+//#[rshtml(path = "about.rs.html")] // Template can change from rshtml path param, relative to views folder. struct HomePage { // Looks for home.rs.html in views folder.
     title: String,
 }